Adverbs of Frequency

 "

-Quotation marks are used at the beginning and end of a phrase to show that it is being written exactly as it was originally said or written.
+the beginning and end of a phrase to show that it is being written exactly as

 She said, "Let's eat."